hiveot/hub.capnp/docs/use-cases.md

 The groups are managed separately by the administrator.

-## Consumer Retrieves A Thing Property Values
+## Consumers Retrieve A Thing Property Values

 Once a list of available TD's is received, consumers can retrieve the property values of a thing.